 Here is a list of spare parts that you might find useful for building and repairing your multirotors.

-- Heat-shrink tubes of various sizes, e.g. 2mm, 3mm for motor wires and power distribution, 20mm, 25mm for ESCs.
+Get various sizes for different wires, e.g. 2mm, 3mm for motor wires and power distribution, 20mm, 25mm for ESCs.

-- LiPo battery balance plug – See why you should stock up balance plug.
+- LiPo battery balance connector – See why you should stock up balance plug.